boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 ### Define New Information Elements for Shared TCP Options

 ExIDs can be either 2 or 4 bytes in length {{!RFC6994}}.
-Two new IEs are defined to accomodate these two lengths without introducing extra complexity in miximing both types in the same IE.
+Two new IEs are defined to accomodate these two lengths without introducing extra complexity in mixing both types in the same IE.

 This document requests IANA to add the following new IEs to the IANA IPFIX registry {{IANA-IPFIX}}.